 While SharePoint is a powerful tool, don’t expect to merely sign up and deploy without considering a department’s or organization’s particular requirements.
+Spoiler alert: a SharePoint taxonomy is critical to your success!

 User adoption can be rough if SharePoint – be it on-premises or online — becomes an unstructured, ungoverned, glorified network file share for employees.
 A robust, scalable content management solution can be achieved when a well-planned SharePoint taxonomy and information architecture is in place.